 Although Istaravshan has a lot of tourist potential because of its crafts industry, big bazaar and medieval architecture, it is just potential at the moment.

 The city feels neglected, almost unwelcoming for tourists.
+People are friendly, of course, but the city, with its endless maze of narrow streets, is difficult to get to know.
 Do stop over, but don’t budget a whole day unless you are a real history buff.
-Tajikistan has better things on offer.

 It is unclear how old Istaravshan is.
 Locals would have you believe it is the site of ancient Cyropolis and Alexandria Eschate, but it’s more likely that Khujand is that town.

 What we do know is that rapid development came under the Samanid dynasty in the 9th and 10th century.
 As so often seemed to happen around these parts, it caught the envious eye of Genghis Khan who razed it to the ground in the 13th century.

 When the Timurids took over, the settlement lived a second golden age, until the 16th century, when trade flows got redirected to Bokhara.

 The town was called Ura-Tyube for the longest time.
 In 2000 it was renamed Istaravshan.

 Kok Ghumbaz madrassa